Graze longer. Make more hay.

 KY-Early is easy to use in mixes.
 It is a non-competitive bunch grass compatible with other grasses, legumes, and multi-species mixes.
 It will add palatability and forage tonnage, especially during early season cuts.

-KY-Early is a high forage yielder as show by the most recent University of Kentucky data below.
+KY-Early is a high forage yielder.
 Growers can expect high yields with KY Early, plus excellent vigor, winter hardiness, and mid-summer growth.
 Independent multi-state trial data indicates a significant performance advantage over other timothy varieties.

 Timothy Forage Trials

 |Maturity May 12-13||Percent Stand||Yield (tons/acre)|